knative/docs/docs/bookstore/page-5/deploy-database-service.md

 ![image2](images/image2.png)

 ???+ bug "Troubleshoot"
-    If you see “No comments available”, that means your database is not initialized yet.
+    If you see "No comments available", that means your database is not initialized yet.
 Check the health of the database service pods and figure out what happened.

 ## **Next Step**